sckarlin/django-uniauth/demo_app/README.md

 ## Demo App - Quick Start Guide

-This app provides an example of how to setup a project to use Uniauth.
+This app provides an example of how to set up a project to use Uniauth.
 It has no functionality, and exists solely to show off the installable `uniauth` app.

 ### Installation